-To achieve the best finish, follow the instructions provided from Stove Bright.
-The paint on your stove must be baked on.
+To achieve the best finish, the paint on your stove must be baked on.
 When burning your stove for the first 2-3 times it is very important that the room be well ventilated.
 Open all windows and doors.
 Smoke and fumes caused by the curing process may cause discomfort to some individuals.